Exprescode/X-16-Web/README.md

 # X-16
-## Description
+This a web based messaging application developed for the purpose of education under the NUS Orbital programme at Project Gemini (intermediate) level achievement.
+The application is a recreation of popular messaging applications like Whatsapp and Telegram to explore the technologies required to support such services.

-This is a NUS Orbital project at Project Gemini (intermediate) level achievement.
+This repository only contains the application's frontend and will require a backend to operate correctly.

 ## Project setup
 ```